Top Internet of Things Security Issues (2019)

 It may be virtually impossible to build a 100% unhackable product or system, but many incidents are preventable with standard best practices of securing IoT.

-These are some examples of Internet of Things hacking:
+These are some examples of IoT security issues:

 - Bots: Hackers love to hijack systems and release bots that attack websites and online services.
 Much like in a real war, these bots strike with force and can saturate a system and bring it down.